jackpal/smallpt-swift/README.md

 Language              | time (seconds)
 ----------------------|---------------------------------------------------
 C++ single threaded   | 5.6 s
-Swift single threaded | 13.8 s (of which 5.6s is rendering, 8s file output) Swift GCD             | 9.8 s (of which 1s is rendering, 8s file output)
+Swift single threaded | 13.8 s (of which 5.6 s is rendering, 8 s is file output) Swift GCD             | 9.8 s (of which 1 s is rendering, 8 s is file output)

 ## Discussion